Bell Brothers was the second largest producer of pig iron in the North of England.

-In 1937 Dorman Long built the second largest bridge in the world at their works in Middlesbrough.
+Dorman Long built the second largest bridge in the world at their works in Middlesbrough in 1937.
 It was erected in Denmark and still stands.

-By 1938 Dorman Long controlled collieries with an annual output of four million tons, and ironstone mines with an annual capacity of 2.5 million tons.
+Dorman Long controlled collieries with an annual output of four million tons, and ironstone mines with an annual capacity of 2.5 million tons by 1938.
 The South Bank works contained the largest coking plant in England.

 By 1949 Dorman Long held 60 percent of the structural engineering industry in South Africa, and owned the largest structural engineering company in South America, British Structural Steel of Buenos Aires.

-Trafalgar House acquired Dorman Long from British Steel for £10 million in 1982.
-Trafalgar House merged the firm with its own Cleveland Bridge & Engineering Co to form the largest structural steel fabricator in Western Europe, with 7,000 employees.
+British Steel sold Redpath Dorman Long to Trafalgar House for £10 million in 1982.
+Trafalgar House merged the business with its own Cleveland Bridge & Engineering Co to form the largest structural steel fabricator in Western Europe, with 7,000 employees.

-Dorman Long Technology still specialises in the construction of bridges.
+Dorman Long Technology was demerged from Cleveland Bridge in 2000.
+It specialises in the construction of bridges.
 It has company headquarters in Northamptonshire, and maintains its North of England headquarters in Darlington.

 Thomas Vaughan of Middlesbrough was the largest manufacturer of pig iron in the world.